-> The Texas legal system recognizes that no one is perfect.
-Namely, the system allows the expungement of criminal records in some cases.
-Expunction means that there is no need to suffer for your past mistakes, lapses in otherwise sound judgment or the actions of others.
-Simply put, your criminal record will be sealed, and rendered inaccessible to potential employers, landlords, school boards and related parties.
+The Texas legal system recognizes that no one is perfect.
+Namely, the system permits the expungement of criminal records in some cases.
+There is no need for you to suffer for your past mistakes, lapses in otherwise sound judgment or the actions of others.
+Simply put, expunction allows for your criminal record to be sealed and rendered inaccessible to potential employers, landlords, school boards and related parties.

-> But expunction without the help of an attorney leads to making errors in court documents, which could have serious consequences.
-With this in mind, you can turn to the Kyle Law Firm for help.
-We have more than 60 years of combined experience in criminal law, and understand thoroughly the process of having our clients’ records sealed.
+But expunction without the help of an attorney leads to errors in court documents, which could have serious consequences.
+With this in mind, you can turn to our attorneys at Kyle Law Firm for help.
+They have more than 60 combined years of experience in criminal law, and they thoroughly understand the process of having our clients’ records sealed.

-> Who Qualifies For Expunction?
+Who Qualifies For Expunction?

-> Having a criminal record can lead to missing out on job opportunities, and no one can afford that in the current economic climate.
-The right to expunction applies to not only criminal history records, but also to arrest and court records held by various government agencies.
+Having a criminal record can lead to missing out on job opportunities, and no one can afford that in the current economic climate.
+The right to expunction applies not only to criminal history records but also arrest and court records held by various government agencies.

-> Texas applies expunction to certain circumstances, including:
+Texas applies expunction to certain circumstances, including:

 - Charges that were brought but ultimately dismissed